Our Philadelphia Slip and Fall Lawyer Can Help Win Compensation

 - life-altering effects of a permanent disability.

-Our Wapner Newman slip-and-fall attorneys will fight for a damage award that pays for your expenses and losses from the accident and those you are likely to suffer in the future.
-In addition, if your slip-and-fall accident occurred while you were at work, you may be eligible for Pennsylvania workers’ compensation benefits.
+Our Wapner Newman slip and fall attorneys will fight for a damage award that pays for your expenses and losses from the accident and those you are likely to suffer in the future.
+In addition, if your slip and fall accident occurred while you were at work, you may be eligible for Pennsylvania workers’ compensation benefits.
+Call today to get started at (215) 569-0900.

 According to Pennsylvania statute Title 42 § 5524 there is generally a two-year statute of limitations, a deadline to file an action to recover damages for personal injury or wrongful death caused by the wrongful act or neglect or unlawful violence or negligence of another.
 If you miss this deadline, the courts are likely to refuse to hear your case.

-Contact Wapner Newman today to discuss your case with a slip-and-fall attorney in Philadelphia.
+Call Wapner Newman today at (215) 569-0900 to discuss your case with a slip and fall attorney in Philadelphia.
 If transportation is an issue, we will come to you.
-Our firm serves slip-and-fall accident victims throughout Pennsylvania and New Jersey, with offices in Philadelphia, West Conshohocken, Allentown, and Marlton.
+Our firm serves slip and fall accident victims throughout Pennsylvania and New Jersey, with offices in Philadelphia, West Conshohocken, Allentown, and Marlton.